Obba Developer Documentation

 - Install Obba.xla to %APPDATA%\Microsoft\Excel\XLStart

 - Register Obba.dll with Windows.
-Make registry entries under the following keys:
+The installer makes registry entries under the following keys:

 -